c3lang/c3c/README.md

 8. Set up CMake build for debug: `cmake ..`
 9. Build: `cmake --build .`

+#### Installing on other Linux / Unix variants

+1. Install CMake.
+2. Install or compile LLVM and LLD *libraries* (version 12+ or higher)
+3. Clone the C3C github repository: `git clone https://github.com/c3lang/c3c.git`
+4. Enter the C3C directory `cd c3c`.
+5. Create a build directory `mkdir build`
+6. Change directory to the build directory `cd build`
+7. Set up CMake build for debug: `cmake ..`.
+At this point you may need to manually provide the link path to the LLVM CMake directories, e.g. `cmake -DLLVM_DIR=/usr/local/opt/llvm/lib/cmake/llvm/ ..`
+8. Build: `cmake --build .`

 #### Getting started with a "hello world"

 Create a `main.c3` file with: